pycontribs/ruyaml/README.rst

 =========

 .. should insert NEXT: at the beginning of line for next key (with empty line)

+0.16.0 (2019-07-25):
+  - split of C source that generates .so file to ruamel.yaml.clib
+  - duplicate keys are now an error when working with the old API as well

 0.15.100 (2019-07-17):
   - fixing issue with dumping deep-copied data from commented YAML, by